 - provide a valid email address

-- upload your cover letter, resume and any related documents as one file
+- upload your cover letter, resume and any related documents

 Step 3.
 Review applications